 It was a cool, crisp and clear night and there were more stars than seem possible.
 Seeing those stars leaves you with the feeling that for sure there is something bigger out there that you don’t understand and at the same time makes perfect sense.

 I wish the National Park Service did not have such strict rules about dogs.
 I know they have to because there are a lot of bad dog owners, but Rae is like the best dog ever, and she still got in trouble from a ranger (she was not doing anything wrong!).
-(I have a lot of opinions about those power hungry federal employees, but this blog is supposed to encourage people to visit the parks, so I’ll keep my mouth shut on that for now).
+Rae and I were still able to have a good time, there were enough areas that we could walk, and still experience the park.

 The sunrise on the tower was just as spectacular as sunset had been.
 Honestly, you cannot take your eyes away from the tower, it changes constantly with the light, and leaves you with this great sense of awe and wonder.
 It is nice to be reminded of the joy that can be found from the simple beauty of nature.